Ready, Set, Grow!

 5. Brand Promise, Mantra & Tagline

 Everything you do to build your brand comes down to making and keeping a single promise.
 That is known as a “brand promise.”
-It’s what anyone interacting with your brand any time should expect from you—whether seeing your firm’s name and logo, reading a blog on your website, or feeling when on a call.
+It’s what anyone interacting with your brand any time should expect from you—whether seeing your firm’s name and logo, reading a blog on your website, or feeling during a call.
 It’s also why they choose to engage with you and what they will value most about that engagement.

 This comes directly from your differentiator, or Functional Benefit, which you determined in the Brand Pyramid exercise.
 When turned into a promise you can deliver on at all of your touch points—from your website to emails, calls and branded materials—it becomes a very simple, clear way of communicating your value as a financial advisor.